geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-definition/+page.md

 </script>
 ```

 Each column maps directly to a property in your data objects.
-The `accessor` tells the table which data to show, and the `header` is what your users see at the top of each column.
+The `accessor` specifies which data to display, and the `header` defines what users see in the column header.

-## The Important Bit: Row Identification
+## Row Identification

-For the best experience, mark one column as your row identifier:
+Mark one column as the row identifier for optimal performance:

 ```svelte
 const columns = [